Piranha II: The Spawning: Plot

-A Caribbean coastal resort, Hotel Elysium, is menaced by a series of vicious marine animal attacks originating from a nearby sunken shipwreck.
+A Caribbean coastal resort, Hotel Elysium, is menaced by a series of vicious marine animal attacks from a nearby sunken shipwreck.
 Diving instructor Anne Kimbrough's student is one of the victims, but her estranged police officer husband Steve refuses to let her see the corpse.
-Soon after, two women and a man are killed by piranha which has developed the ability to fly.
+While she knows what did not cause the death, she does not know what did, either.
+Soon after, two women and a man are killed by piranhas, which have developed the ability to fly.

-Concerned, Anne finds that she is being frequently bothered by tourist Tyler Sherman, and decides to take him with her to the morgue to get a look at the body.
-A nurse comes in and kicks them out, unaware that a piranha was hiding in the body.
+Concerned, Anne finds that she is frequently bothered by tourist Tyler Sherman and decides to take him with her to the morgue to look at the body.
+She reveals that she studied marine biology, which explains why she could tell Steve that it was not a shark or barracuda that was responsible earlier.
+A nurse comes in and kicks them out, unaware that a piranha is hiding in the body.
 It kills the nurse and escapes through a window.

 In her hurry, Anne left her credit card behind at the scene.
 Anne and Tyler have a one-night stand.
-In the morning she begins to study the pictures of the corpse, and is horrified by what she discovers.
+In the morning, she begins to study the pictures of the corpse, and is horrified by what she discovers.
 Steve arrives, throwing the card at her, angry that she went to the morgue and that she has a man in her bed.
 She tries to warn him of what she has discovered, but he ignores her.

-Anne then tries to cancel the diving sessions, leading to her getting fired by her manager.
-Attempting to capture one as proof of the incoming threat, she is intercepted by Tyler, who informs her that he is a biochemist and member of a team which has developed the ultimate weapon: a specimen of genetically modified piranha, capable of flying.
-He explains that his team lost a cylinder full of these fish in the water earlier.
+Anne then tries to cancel the diving sessions, which leads to her manager firing her.
+Attempting to capture one as proof of the incoming threat, she is intercepted by Tyler, who informs her that he is a biochemist and member of a team that has developed the ultimate weapon: a specimen of genetically modified piranha capable of flying.
+He explains that earlier, his team lost a cylinder full of these fish in the water.

-Gabby provides the proof Anne needs to Steve, showing him that they are a serious danger, as they are now eating each other.
-At a meeting, Anne tries her best to reason with the manager, to no avail.
+Gabby provides the proof Anne needs to Steve, showing him they are a danger, as they are now eating each other.
+Anne tries her best to reason with the manager at a meeting, to no avail.
 Steve provides a piranha wing as evidence.
-Steve tells her that she cannot trust Tyler, because the army says he is crazy.
+Steve tells her she cannot trust Tyler because the army says he is crazy.